These days, it’s not enough to just offer great content. You also need to build a loyal blog audience for that content.

 Vanity metrics may boost your ego and get you excited, but they don’t help you to grow your business revenue or build long-term success.
 Vanity metrics could include metrics, such as page views, site visits, and blog comments.

 If you want to take your audience building to the next level, focus on actionable metrics that will improve your bottom line – e.g., email subscribers, leads, sales, and business connections.

 The key metrics that matter to you are usually concerned with activation (making sure that users have a great experience when they visit your site) and retention (putting forth an extra effort to satisfy the audience and get them to come back).

 That’s how a loyal audience is nurtured.
 It’s not a one-and-done task – you’ve got to be consistent.

 Content marketing has made gaining an audience a lot easier than it used to be.
 However, the real challenge is activating those people and turning them into long-term customers that will stay loyal to your brand.

 Recent statistics found that companies focus more on acquiring new customers than on retaining the ones that they already have, even though it can cost 7 times more to win a new customer.

 There is nothing wrong with leveraging tools to acquire new prospects.
 But, there is something wrong when you ignore your current site visitors.
 After all, site visitors don’t have to remain visitors forever – they can become fans.

-You’ve got to upgrade their experience, communicate better and get to know them well, all the while keeping in mind that to build a successful and thriving business, it takes consistency, great service and high quality content that’s right for your audience.
-Customer loyalty rests on these factors, so keep these principles on the forefront of your mind.
+You’ve got to upgrade their experience, communicate better and get to know them well, all the while keeping in mind that to build a successful and thriving business, it takes consistency, great service and high-quality content that’s right for your audience.
+Customer loyalty rests on these factors, so keep these principles at the forefront of your mind.

 What other techniques have you found effective for attracting new customers to your blog?